Mbuji Mayi Airport

-Mbuji Mayi international Airport (French: Aéroport international de Mbuji-Mayi) is an airport serving Mbuji Mayi (formerly Bakwanga), the capital of the Kasai-Oriental Province in the Democratic Republic of the Congo.
+Mbuji-Mayi Airport (French: Aéroport international de Mbuji-Mayi Bipemba) is an airport serving Mbuji Mayi (formerly Bakwanga), the capital of the Kasai-Oriental Province in the Democratic Republic of the Congo.

 Facilities

 The airport resides at an elevation of 2221 ft above mean sea level.
-It has one runway designated 17/35 with an asphalt surface measuring 1999 × 45 m with poor quality pavement.
+It has one runway designated 16/34 with an asphalt surface measuring 2320 × 45 m with medium low quality pavement.
+It was extended by 320 m from 2000 m in February 2026, funded by the African Development Bank.

 The Mbuji Mayi non-directional beacon (Ident: MN) is located 1 nmi north-northwest of the airport.
 The Mbuji Mayi VOR/DME (Ident: MBY) is located on the field.